commonality2u/case-law/README.md

 # TTDS_CW3
-This project implements a case law search engine search engine,start from
+This project implements a complete case law search engine

+Provides comprehensive backend support for data collection, indexing, searching, and ranking, along with an innovative frontend.

 # Roadmap